 An Environmental Construction Operations (ECO) Plan is a contractor's plan to identify and mitigate the environmental impacts that may result from their activities.
-ECO Plans are required for capital construction projects that include ground disturbance, resource extraction, major development applications, and on sites within or near Environmentally Significant Areas or sensitive Natural Features.
+ECO Plans are required for resource extraction and major development applications, on sites within or near Environmentally Significant Areas or sensitive Natural Features.
 ECO Plans integrate environmental considerations into project decision-making and help ensure development projects are compliant with applicable regulations, bylaws, and guidelines and are implementing appropriate avoidance, mitigation or offsetting measures.
-The ECO Plan must be site specific and address all environmental regulations, conditions and sensitivities identified through the Biophysical Assessment Process, ECO Plans must be completed to the satisfaction of Parkland County and must be submitted at least 14 days prior to the scheduled start of construction.
+The ECO Plan must be site specific and address all environmental regulations, conditions and sensitivities identified through the Biophysical Assessment Process.
+ECO Plans must be completed to the satisfaction of Parkland County and must be submitted at least 14 days prior to the scheduled start of construction.